Wednesday, March 26, 2008

 snacks in bulk, then it will take just a few minutes to pack some

-15. Make leftovers for lunch.
+snacks for lunch each day. - Make leftovers for lunch.
 Plan to cook a bit extra

 for each dinner, so that you’ll have leftovers for your lunch and